 - Results can be obtained in Ukrainian, Polish or English

 - Payment: online at https://www.unilab.com.ua/index.php/ua/covid-19/2-uncategorised/69-coronavirus

 Odesa airport (ODS)

-- Performed by CSD Medical Laboratory 24/7
+- Performed at the airport first aid post by CSD Medical Laboratory 24/7

 - Price: 1800 UAH

 The United States is considered a Red Zone country.
 As such, U.S. citizens are permitted to enter Ukraine as long as they have medical insurance that covers all COVID-19 related treatment expenses and are subject to mandatory 14-day self-quarantine / observation or a negative COVID-19 PCR test.

 Several airlines have resumed flights to Ukraine.
 Due to low demand, the number of flights have been limited while others are offering flexible conditions for trips.
 Check with your carrier as flights may be cancelled due to local coronavirus restrictions.